Prince Abdul Mateen of Brunei: Diplomatic career

+In April 2011, the Sultan appointed Prince Mateen as a member of the Privy Council and he is also the Deputy Chairman 2 of the Jabatan Adat Istiadat Negara, or the Department of State Customs.

-From 27 to 29 November 2015, Prince Mateen, as a representative of his father, attended the 24th Commonwealth Heads of Government Meeting in Malta.
-He was also present at the Inauguration Ceremony of the Oxford Centre for Islamic Studies' new building in May 2017.
+In November 2015, Prince Mateen, as a representative of his father, attended the Commonwealth Heads of Government Meeting in Malta.
+He again attended the 2022 Commonwealth Heads of Government Meeting in Rwanda this time alongside his father.

+He was present at the Inauguration Ceremony of the Oxford Centre for Islamic Studies' new building in May 2017.
 Following leaders' bilateral meetings in Amman on 4 October 2018, which saw the signing of three memorandum of understanding in the areas of infrastructure, tourism, and defense in addition to a customs cooperation agreement, Brunei and Jordan reaffirmed their longstanding alliance.
 The negotiations were held at Al-Husseinieh Palace with participation from senior cabinet members from both nations as well as Prince Mateen and Crown Prince Al Hussein.

-Later on 19 October, alongside his father, he attended the 12th Asia–Europe Meeting (ASEM) in Brussels, where Brunei demanded that talks to get back up a Free Trade Agreement (FTA) between the European Union (EU) and ASEAN.
+On 19 October 2019, alongside his father, he attended the 12th Asia–Europe Meeting (ASEM) in Brussels, where Brunei demanded that talks to get back up a Free Trade Agreement (FTA) between the European Union (EU) and ASEAN.
+On 3 November 2019, the 35th ASEAN Summit and Related Summits' Opening Ceremony was attended by both father and son at Muang Thong Thani.

-On 22 October 2019, saw the culmination of Japan's Emperor Naruhito's succession to the Chrysanthemum throne.
-With his father, he attended the rituals, which marked the culmination of a transition that began with his father's abdication earlier that year.
-Later on 3 November, the 35th ASEAN Summit and Related Summits' Opening Ceremony was attended by both father and son at Muang Thong Thani.
-On 19 September 2022, he and his father were present at Westminster Abbey for Queen Elizabeth II's state burial.

-From 13 to 14 March 2023, Prince Mateen took part in a comprehensive tour of the Coronado, California-based Naval Special Warfare (NSW) commands.
-He met with members of NSW and Rear Admiral Keith B. Davids, chief of Navy Special Warfare Command, to talk about potential areas of future cooperation.
-A description of the human performance program at NSWG-1 was also given to him.
-The program employs a holistic approach to coordinate resources for the best performance and recovery.
-It includes strength and conditioning training, sports medicine, performance psychology, performance nutrition, and research and technologies related to human performance.Once again along with his father, he went to the signing of the marriage contract, the royal solemnization ceremony, and the feast and celebration held in honour of Prince Al Hussein bin Abdullah II and Rajwa Khalid Alseif's royal wedding on 1 June.
+Prince Mateen regularly represents the royal family at foreign royal events usually alongside his father.
+On 22 October 2019, he attended the enthronement ceremony of Emperor Naruhito of Japan In September 2022, he and his father were present at Westminster Abbey for the state funeral of Queen Elizabeth II of the United Kingdom and again in May 2023 for the coronation of King Charles III.
+In June 2023, he attended the wedding celebrations of Crown Prince Hussein of Jordan and Rajwa bint Khalid Al Saif.
+In July 2024, Prince Mateen and his wife, Anisha Rosnah, traveled to Kuala Lumpur for the installation of Ibrahim Iskandar of Johor as the 17th King of Malaysia.
+In May 2026, he again joined his father representing Brunei in the 48th ASEAN Summit held in Cebu City in the Philippines.

+Ministerial Career

+On 4 June 2026, Sultan Hassanal Bolkiah as Prime Minister of Brunei, announced a major cabinet reshuffle.
+Prince Mateen was appointed as the third Minister of Foreign Affairs replacing his father who previously had held the office since October 2015.
+This marks Prince Mateen's first official role in the government.